Contract Amendment: Comprehensive Guide to Processes and Best Practices

 - Compliance verification: Ensuring amendments align with regulatory requirements and internal policies

-- Automated approvals: Routing amendments to appropriate stakeholders based on content analysis
+- Automated approvals: Routing amendments to appropriate stakeholders based on analysis

 - Smart contract technology: Self-executing contracts that can implement certain types of changes automatically